abarnert/emptyset/README.md

 work, `decode_source` is only a few lines of code, and you should be writing it yourself anyway.

+Terry's idea was not an import hook that adds the empty set literal to all .py files after being installed, but some way to add the literal to .pyu files only.
+This is doable and easy (see the Hylang project linked above, which adds a hook for .hy files, while leaving .py files alone), but I haven't done it.

 I've never used Python 3.4's `importlib`, and things keep changing from version to version.
 (I think it's finally stable, but that's not much help when I learned on a much earlier version, and I'm lazy.)
 And there aren't any good examples out there.
 Some of what I  did is clearly hacky and the wrong way to do it; if someone actually  wanted to use this, they'd want to read the docs and do it right.
 (The  `ast` part of the code should be fine, it's the import hooking that isn't.)

 Finally, the whole idea of adding a Unicode empty set literal seems like a bad idea to me, since `set()` is good enough and readable and familiar and already working.
 And, even if you needed an empty set literal, the idea that it must compile to an actual empty set literal rather than a call to `set` (whether for performance, or because you really need to redefine the name `set` but also need set literals) makes it even sillier.
 So, really, consider this whole thing a proof of concept, not something you should actually fix and use.